How To Organise Your Shopping List, Save Time and Money and Create a Menu Plan.

 First of all it is an inventory of all the places where you store your food.
 I do a Fridge, Freezer and Cupboard inventory.
 You may have a Pantry or Garage Storage Inventory.
 The idea of performing an inventory is twofold.
 Firstly you have a complete list of all the foodstuff you own and secondly you now have an idea of where you don't need to spend money.

-This is an example of the Cupboard Inventory I use.
-In my shop you can download this and all the other inventory lists.
+This is an example (page 1 of 2) of the Cupboard Inventory I use.
+In my Freebie Vault you can download this and all the other inventory lists.

 Next there is a Meal or Menu Planner.
 This is broken down over seven days with three meals a day and a snack.
 Don't plan anything until you have an inventory.

-This is my Meal Planner it also has space to list what is from your own food stocks and what is needed to complete a meal.
-Again this is available from my shop to download.
+This is the first page of my Meal Planner it also has space to list what is from your own food stocks and what is needed to complete a meal.
+Again this is available from my Freebie Vault to download.

 Finally, we get to the Shopping List.
 This is the last step.
 The Shopping List is only created when the Inventory and Meal Plan have been done.